iankhor/forex/README.md

 ## Other Notes

 1. Utility functions to "simulate" the flow of data is not tested as its just for demonstration purposes (ie: src/lib/utils.ts)

-## TODO

-- read streams of different currency pairs which comes in at the same time, maybe a class to keep track of what has came in ?

-- CurrencyPairTracker
-- Trend
-- Rates